Pain 101: Balance & Gait Dysfunctions

 Balance and gait dysfunctions affect many individuals at some point in their lives and occur when a disease, trauma, injury or natural aging process result in the inability to maintain the body over the feet.
 This can lead to decreased stability, loss of balance and falls.
 Balance and gait dysfunctions commonly result in decreased participation in recreational activities, decreased independence, and increased risk of falls during everyday activities.

-Pain 101: Intro To Balance & Gait Dysfunctions
+Types of Balance & Gait Dysfunctions